visual-space/nano-data-binding/README.md

 </some-web-cmp>
 ```

+**Data bind**

-* **DATA** - Transfer strings, numbers, booleans, objects and arrays from the parent context to the child element context using declarative syntax.
+Transfer strings, numbers, booleans, objects and arrays from the parent context to the child element context using declarative syntax.
 Native web components are limited to transfering only strings via element attributes.

 ```html
 <some-web-cmp>